Child’s body found in freezer in Las Vegas; mother’s boyfriend arrested - NewsBreak

 Child’s body found in freezer in Las Vegas; mother’s boyfriend arrested

-LAS VEGAS ( KLAS ) – Police are investigating after a child was found dead in a freezer in a Las Vegas home.
+LAS VEGAS ( KLAS ) – A child was found dead in a freezer in a Las Vegas home, police said.

-The child was found Tuesday in a garage freezer, and Brandon Toseland, 35, of Las Vegas, has been identified as a suspect in the death.Family claims there’s proof victim of former Oklahoma City officer Daniel Holtzclaw recanted
+The child was found Tuesday in a garage freezer.
+Brandon Toseland, 35, of Las Vegas, has been identified as a suspect in the death, according to authorities.

 Police said on Tuesday morning, an elementary-aged child arrived at school and handed a note from her mother to a teacher.
 Police said the note stated that the mother was being held against her will and that she didn’t know where her other preschool-aged child was.

 After the teacher reported the note, police set up a surveillance operation near the home.
 Around 10 a.m.
-Tuesday, police saw a man, later identified as Toseland, and a woman leave the home, after which police pulled them over.Winter Storm brings sleet and freezing rain to Oklahoma.
-Here’s the latest ice accumulation forecast.
+Tuesday, police saw a man, later identified as Toseland, and a woman leave the home, after which police pulled them over.Meet Logan: LI baby born at 2:22 on 2/22/22

 The woman told police she had not seen her preschool-aged son since Dec.
 11. She also said her boyfriend, Toseland, had abused her and did not allow her to leave the house or go into certain areas of the home, according to police.